Grand Central Madison Wins Award for World’s Most Beautiful Passenger Station

 The Thanksgiving Day Parade’s first video game-based character balloon also had an unsuccessful start.
 En route, high winds caused him to first crash into a Columbus Circle lamppost and then into an off-duty police officer and young girl.
 The pair mercifully suffered only minor injuries.
 Sonic, however, got a major time-out.
 Sonic the Hedgehog wouldn’t grace the parade again until 2011.
 That year, a new Sonic balloon was designed in a more modern fashion to celebrate Sonic’s 20th anniversary.
 The 20th-anniversary balloon was retired after 2014.

 Here’s another Thanksgiving Day parade balloon whose destruction was caused by high winds: a 515-pound M&M balloon in 2005.
-While traveling through Times Square, the balloon-tipped towards an office building and caught onto a street light on 43rd street, causing debris to fall and strike two sisters.
+While traveling through Times Square, the balloon tipped towards an office building and caught onto a street light on 43rd street, causing debris to fall and strike two sisters.

 Concerns were raised earlier in the parade when some witnesses noticed other balloons swaying, even before the M&M one came along.
 This prompted a city investigation to adjust parade balloon safety rules that were already in place.
 Both sisters were pretty seriously hurt; one needed nine stitches at the back of her head.
 Their compensation?
 A lifetime supply of M&Ms.

 Many were sad to see this much-loved character catch onto some high branches during the parade at Central Park West.
-The snag cause Kermit’s head to tear.
+The snag caused Kermit’s head to tear.
 Despite this Thanksgiving Day parade balloon mishap, the crowd remained enthusiastic and cheered the balloon on as the crew continued carrying the 1000-pound balloon toward Herald Square.

 Unfortunately for Kermit, this wasn’t the first time his parade was ruined.
 Kermit encountered trees in 1985, but was able to make it to the end of the route before completely deflating.
 Shortly after the 191 incident, Kermit was temporarily retired.
 A tree-resistant Kermit debuted in 2002.